benswift/anu-ugrs-starter-kit/README.md

 ## TODO

-1. fork this repo to your own github account (probably best to make it private)
+1. fork this repo to your own github account (probably best to make it private---this will remove the fork relationship, but that's fine)

 2. add your supervisor (e.g. [@benswift](https://github.com/benswift/)) as a
    collaborator (under _Settings_ > _Manage access_)